Company Shares and Shareholders in Singapore

 So, to make things much easier for you, we’ll explain all the essentials regarding company shares and shareholders in Singapore.

-Types of Shares in Singapore Companies
+Types of Shares in Singapore Company

 • Ordinary Shares: This category offers shareholders dividend rights, voting rights (typically one vote for each share), as well as the license to acquire a fair share of the company’s assets after dissolution.
 ACRA requires each company to set aside at least one ordinary share during incorporation.